Anne Gouldthorpe

 Sophie Knight

 Having grown up in North Wales, I moved up to Northumberland after graduating from my Masters degree due to falling in love with the beautiful area and the kind locals.
-After initially joining team JCSC as a Learning Support Partner in 2020, I now currently work as an Assistant SENCo and have been recently appointed as the new staff governor.
+After initially joining team JCSC as a Learning Support Partner in 2020, I now work as Assistant SENCo along with my appointed as the Staff Governor in 2025.

-From previously supporting homeless teenagers not in education/employment to now working within an educational setting, my experiences allow me to share my knowledge and experiences to further strengthen our vision of making JCSC a great and inclusive learning environment for all students and staff.
+From previous jobs supporting homeless teenagers not in education/employment, to now working within an educational setting, my experiences allow me to share my knowledge and experiences to further strengthen our vision of making JCSC a great and inclusive learning environment for all students and staff.

 Nicole Colson